 Communications From the College

-If a school is having financial difficulty, rest assured, said author-educator Michael Horn during our recent Facebook Live interview, that they “have a legal obligation to their students to be upfront about it,” and that it’s less likely to be an issue this year than it might be in the years that follow the pandemic.
+If a school is having financial difficulty, rest assured, said author-educator Michael Horn during our recent Facebook Live interview, that they “have a legal obligation to their students to be upfront about it.”
+Schools that were able to stay open during the COVID-19 pandemic may struggle in the years following it.

 Social media can be an early warning indicator even before colleges make official announcements.